awsdocs/aws-codepipeline-user-guide/doc_source/customer-managed-policies.md

 "Resource": "arn:aws:codepipeline:us-west-2:111222333444:MyFirstPipeline/Staging"
 ```

-## Example 3: Grant Permissions to Get a List of All Available Action Types<a name="identity-based-policies-example-3"></a>
+## Example 3: Grant permissions to get a list of all available action types<a name="identity-based-policies-example-3"></a>

 The following example grants permissions to get a list of all available action types available for pipelines in the `us-west-2` Region: